-Interested persons are invited to submit written data, views, and arguments concerning the foregoing.
-Persons making written submissions should file six copies thereof with the Secretary, Securities and Exchange Commission, 450 Fifth Street, N.W., Washington, D.C.
-20549.
+Interested persons are invited to submit written data, views, and arguments concerning the foregoing, including whether the proposed rule change is consistent with the Act.
+The Commission is specifically soliciting comments on whether the proposed disclosure is sufficient and nonmisleading, or whether changes to the disclosure statement should be made.
+For example, the Commission is concerned that the proposed rule language would not require NASD member firms to disclose to customers that any and all assets, including securities or any other property the customer has on account at the member firm and any of its affiliates, whether carried individually or jointly with others, may, depending on the margin agreement, be used by the broker-dealer to satisfy a maintenance margin call.
+Should broker-dealer disclose this fact?
+Are other changes to the proposed disclosure merited?
+Persons making written submissions should file six copies thereof with the Secretary, Securities and Exchange Commission, 450 Fifth Street, NW., Washington, DC 20549-0609.
 Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
-552, will be available for inspection and copying in the Commission's Public Reference Room.
+552, will be available for inspection and copying the Commission's Public Reference Room.
 Copies of such filing will also be available for inspection and copying at the principal office of the NASD.
-All submissions should refer to the file number in the caption above and should be submitted by [insert date 21 days from the date of publication].
+All submissions should refer to File No. SR-NASD-00-55 and should be submitted by November 13, 2000.

-For the Commission, by the Division of Market Regulation, pursuant to delegated authority, 17 CFR 200.30-3(a)(12).
+For the Commission, by the Division of Market Regulation, pursuant to delegated authority.
+17